mdo-org/mdo/packages/mdo-flow-live-in-the-moment/README.md

 # "Live in the Moment" flow

-"Live in the Moment" is the default flow for MDo.

-It is based on the premise that to-dos can be split in two categories:
+"Live in the Moment" is based on the premise that to-dos can be split in two categories:

 1. Actionable: to-dos that can currently be worked on
 2. Unactionable: to-dos that will become actionable some time in the future